gaulinsoft/nucleus/README.md

 ### console.value

-The value property is a string that references the code in the editor of the console.
+The `value` property is a string that references the code in the editor of the console.
 This property is both readable and writable.

 ### console.evaluate(value)

-The evaluate method has two different ways of being called.
+The `evaluate` method has two different ways of being called.
 When no arguments are provided, the code in the editor is evaluated and cleared.
-However, if an optional value argument is provided, this value will be evaluated instead, and the code inside the editor will not be modified.
+However, if an optional `value` argument is provided, this value will be evaluated instead, and the code inside the editor will not be modified.

 ### console.clear(value)

-The clear method erases the entire output section of the console, and is equivalent to evalulating `console.clear()`.
-If the optional value argument is provided, this value will replace the current code in the editor when the output is cleared.
+The `clear` method erases the entire output section of the console, and is equivalent to evalulating `console.clear()`.
+If the optional `value` argument is provided, this value will replace the current code in the editor when the output is cleared.

 ### console.back(steps) + console.forward(steps)

-The back and forward methods navigate through the console history.
-If the optional `name` argument was provided when the console was instantiated, this history will be retained even when the browser is closed.
+The `back` and `forward` methods navigate through the console history.
 If the optional `steps` argument is provided, the history will be skipped to the respective point in history of the console.
 If the `steps` argument exceeds the number of available history steps, it will automatically be rounded to the maximum step value.
+If the optional `name` argument was provided when the console was instantiated, this history will be retained even when the browser is closed.